|For a long time I dreamed of visiting Kyrgyzstan - this

 We would like to express our appreciation and gratitude

-beautiful picturesque place - the waterfall amazed us with its lightness
+a beautiful picturesque place - the waterfall amazed us with its

-and airiness, the out of reach Black Kremlin, and most importantly
+lightness and airiness, the out of reach Black Kremlin, and most

-the best part of a good holiday was the people around whose love for the
+importantly the best part of a good holiday was the people around whose

 In the gorge, we filled out lungs with air as we could not get enough of it as it was enriched with various herbs and different plants.